 Also, Change compatibility settings for GeForce Experience following the steps below.

-- Right-click on GeForce experience shortcut on desktop select properties,
+- Right-click on the GeForce experience shortcut on the desktop to select properties,

 - Move to the compatibility tab, checkmark on running this program in compatibility mode for and select Windows 7 or 8.

 - Click Apply and OK, now open the GeForce Experience hope there is no more error 0x0001 or 0x0003.